inanna-malick/recursion.wtf/content/posts/recursion_lib_intro.md

 }
 ```

-Note that this is not just less verbose, it also _does not use the call stack_.
+Note that this is not just , it also more concise and easier to read, it _does not use the call stack_.
 The `collapse_frames` function uses an internal heap-allocated stack to manage the bookkeeping of recursion, and thus is not susceptible to call stack overflows.

 # How?